 Divorcing if you own your own business: this is how it works

-Status of your relationship
+1. Legal status of your relationship

-The official status of your relationship determines how you divide your assets and debts in the event of a divorce.
+The official status of your determines how you divide your assets and debts in the event of a divorce.

 Prenuptial agreements often include a settlement clause.
 This is about dividing income or assets during your marriage and in case of a divorce.
 It is important to know whether the arrangements in this settlement clause were followed during the marriage.
 If not, it could affect the division in a divorce.